Shinsengumi: Boshin War

 In 1867, when Tokugawa Yoshinobu withdrew from Kyoto, the Shinsengumi left peacefully under the supervision of the wakadoshiyori, Nagai Naoyuki.
-The new emperor had been named the head of a new government (meaning the end centuries of military rule by the shōgun).
+The new emperor had been named the head of a new government (meaning the end to centuries of military rule by the shōgun).
 This marked the beginning of the Boshin civil war.

 Following their departure from Kyoto, the Shinsengumi were one of the shogunate forces fought in the Battle of Toba–Fushimi against the Imperial forces consisting of allied forces of Chōshū, Satsuma and Tosa in January 1868 where Kondō would suffer a gunshot wound at Fushimi during the battle.

 The Shinsengumi returned to Edo, where it was later reformed into a unit known as the "Pacification Corps" (甲陽鎮撫隊, Kōyō Chinbutai) and departed from Edo for Kōfu Castle on March 24 on orders to suppress uprisings there.
 However, upon receiving news on March 28 that the Kōfu Castle was taken by the Imperial forces led by Itagaki Taisuke, they settled at a town of Katsunuma 5 mi east of Kōfu.

 On March 29, 1868, the Kōyō Chinbutai resisted an attack by the Imperial forces at the Battle of Kōshū-Katsunuma for about two hours but lost, with eight dead and more than thirty wounded, while the Imperial forces had only one dead and twelve wounded.
 The surviving members were scattered and retreated to Edo.